OfficeDev/Microsoft-Teams-Samples/samples/sharepoint-tab-request-approval/csharp/README.md

 - Chat Subscription
 ![ChatsSubscription](/samples/sharepoint-tab-request-approval/csharp/TabRequestApproval/Images/CreateChatSubscriptionPostman.png)

-Subscriptions have been made to inform developers of app installation or uninstallation events so that they would be able to leverage SharePoint repository service APIs to provision or decommission storage respectively.
+Subscriptions have been made to inform developers of app installation or uninstallation events so that they would be able to leverage SharePoint Embedded APIs to provision or decommission storage respectively.

 Ideally, the subscription should have been made to another resource that would inform developers when a customer installs or uninstalls an application.
 However, this resource does not yet exist on Microsoft Graph.
 To simulate these events, it was decided to rely on chat messages as those are the most easily accessible manually.